Renekton442/Yelp-Camp/README.md

      - Sessions and cookies were used
      - Every Campground has it's location displayed seperately on a map
 ## Front End
+   - HTML
+   - CSS
-   - HTML, CSS, Bootsrap v5.0
+   - Bootsrap
-   - EJS, EJS Mate
+   - EJS & EJS Mate
 ## Back End
    - Node.js
    - Express.js